surudras/game-of-life/README.markdown

 ## Building the project
 # Suthan
-# another change with webhook
+# another change with webhook updated

 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.